NoahBurkholder/wiki-noah/docs/design.md

 There **can** be good violence in games.

-But if you can't make a good game **without** adding violence - violence isn't going to save your shitty game.
+But if you can't make any game good **without** adding violence - violence isn't going to save your shitty games.

 So maybe start by making game which isn't violent.